Home / News / Business / Nvidia Stock Price in 5 Years: NVDA Surprises Market With Strong Results

 Nvidia CEO Jensen Huang downplayed the impact, saying the company is well-positioned and plans to expand U.S. manufacturing.

-Nvidia topped the ranking with a revenue of $76.6 billion in 2024, an increase of 120% compared to the previous year that allowed it to overtake Samsung Electronics – which recorded a growth of 60.8% to reach $65.6 billion – and Intel.
+Nvidia topped the ranking with a revenue of $76.6 billion in 2024, an increase of 120% compared to the previous year, which allowed it to overtake Samsung Electronics, which recorded a growth of 60.8% to reach $65.6 billion, and Intel.

 The latter, which once dominated the sector, slipped to third place with a revenue of $49.8 billion, marking a modest increase of 0.8%.

-“NVIDIA moved to the No. 1 spot as a result of a marked increase in demand for its discrete graphic processing units (GPUs) that served as the primary choice for AI workloads in data centers,” said Gaurav Gupta, VP Analyst at Gartner.
+“NVIDIA moved to the No. 1 spot due to a marked increase in demand for its discrete graphic processing units (GPUs) that served as the primary choice for AI workloads in data centers,” said Gaurav Gupta, VP Analyst at Gartner.

 Huang Says DeepSeek Is ‘Excellent’